FabianRapp/graphics/README.md

 ---

-## 🟡 cub3D: From Simple Raycaster to Full 3D Renderer
+## 🟡 Software Rasterizer: From Simple Raycaster to Full 3D Renderer

-Initially part of the 42 curriculum, cub3D was intended to be a basic raycasting game.
+Initially part of the 42 curriculum as the project cub3D this was intended to be a basic raycasting game.
 However, I found raycasting too limiting and began exploring full 3D rendering, significantly expanding the scope.

 ### 🧪 Enhancements